reggiestain/hybrid-assessment/README.md

-# Siyakha Practical Test
+# PHP DEVELOPER PRACTICAL ASSESSMENT

-This application was developed with [CakePHP](http://cakephp.org) 3.x.
+This application was developed with [laravel] 5.5*

-The framework source code can be found here: [cakephp/cakephp](https://github.com/cakephp/cakephp).

 ## Installation